Monday, February 09, 2015

 Churchill is the lone voice crying in the wilderness on the subject of building up the military so Hitler can be stopped, and then when Hitler starts to take countries, as the voice saying that if Britain, France or some other alliance stands up to Hitler, he will be overthrown and the Nazi menace stopped.
 Nobody listens.

 Churchill's finances were terrible at this time due to both is mismanagement and stock reversals in '29 and '38, and he nearly lost Chartwell (his home).
 He was forced to keep up a difficult writing and speaking schedule to bring in money to keep his family afloat.
 Old friends deserted him, his son turned against him, one of his daughters entered into a marriage that was doomed to fail and not approved by either Winston or Clementine.
-Life is not good for Winston.
+Life was not good for Winston in that period.

 If anyone had a cause for depression he did -- and while I know he had some very significant bouts at times in his life, this book did not dwell on any in this period in particular.
 He took some things hard, but he kept soldiering on.
 His family motto, "Faithful but Unfortunate" was very appropriate at this time.

-While there are a NUMBER of times that Hitler could have EASILY been stopped, this discussion of his invasion of the Rheinland is especially instructive"
+While there are a NUMBER of times that Hitler could have EASILY been stopped, this discussion of his invasion of the Rhineland is especially instructive"

 Hitler had acted in defiance of their advice [his generals].
 The generals knew that the occupation, stripped of the Fuhrer's thespian eloquence and his hand-picked carefully rehearsed battalions now camped on forbidden soil, was a gigantic scam.
 By canceling leave and putting every trained poilu [French WWI infantry] into battle dress, France could retake the Rhineland in a matter of hours.
 Outnumbering the half-trained, inadequately equipped Wehrmacht ten to one, the French infantrymen would be supported by tanks and the finest artillery in the world.
 Blomberg [German general in Rhineland] had agreed to assume command only after receiving written assurance from the Fuhrer that he could take "any military countermeasures" he felt appropriate.
 If he so much as glimpsed a single French bayonet, he intended to beat a hasty retreat back across the Rhine.

-And that, in he opinion of the German High Command, would be the end of Adolph Hitler.
+And that, in the opinion of the German High Command, would be the end of Adolph Hitler.

 That was not the last opportunity -- Austria, Czechoslovakia and Poland each provided their own potentials for ending Hitler's reign, with very limited diplomatic and military actions well within the capabilities of Britain and France in even their woefully weak military status at the time.